How to Change Father’s Attitudes Towards Breastfeeding Through Education

 • Session 20: Breast conditions

-For this intervention study, participants must meet the following inclusion requirements: the infant must be under three months of age, and the mother’s preferred method of feeding must be breastfeeding either by chestfeeding or pumping.
+For this intervention study, participants must meet the following inclusion requirements: the infant must be under three months of age, and the mother’s preferred feeding method must be breastfeeding, either by chestfeeding or pumping.
 Based on human biology and lactation, targeting fathers with infants under three months of age will provide an increased chance of breastfeeding success (Centers for Disease Control and Prevention, 2020-a).
 If the participants did not meet these two requirements, they did not move on in the intervention study.
 Once eligibility was determined, they were sent the initial IIFAS survey, again through survey monkey.
 Before the intervention, permission was obtained from the author of the IIFAS, along with the published study.
-Once the initial survey was completed, the educational video and post-survey were sent to the participant.
+Once the initial survey was completed, the educational video and post-survey were sent to the participants.
 Reminder emails were sent along the way if the participant did not complete the post-survey.

 Study of the Intervention(s)